Types of Adverbs in French

 Example:

-J’aurais volontiers rejoint mes amis.I would have happily rejoined my friends.
+J’aurais volontiers rejoint mes amis.I’d have happily rejoined my friends.

 Adverbs of negation (les adverbs de négation) are used to negate a sentence.
 These adverbs are often phrases formed with ne.
-The most common adverbs of negation are:
+The most common adverbs of negation in French are:

 ne … aucunementin no way, ne … jamaisnever, ne … pasnot, ne … plusno longer, ne … riennothing, nonno, pas du toutnot at all